Date enacted or revised:

 The primary purpose of the Alcohol and Other Drug Policy is to comply with Title IV requirements, the Drug Free Schools and Communities Act Amendments of 1989, Public Law 101-226, Executive Order 12564, Public Law 100-71 and subsequent regulations including the Drug-Free Workplace Act.
 This policy is also intended to align with the University of Louisiana System regulations regarding alcohol and other drugs.
 McNeese strives to foster a healthy campus community.

-The Office of University Services coordinates the university’s Alcohol and Drug Prevention Programming in partnership with Human Resources and Student Employment, University Police and Institutional Research and Effectiveness.
+The Office of Student Services coordinates the university’s Alcohol and Drug Prevention Programming in partnership with Human Resources and Student Employment, University Police and Institutional Research and Effectiveness.

 Annual Notification of Code of Student Conduct and Substance Abuse Health Risks